airamhr9/citrine/README.md

 ### Routing
 #### REST request handling and routing, using [Hyper](https://hyper.rs/) as the HTTP server

-Citrine allows for the definition of Routers, which will contain all the endpoints and handlers for your application.
+The Router struct will contain all the endpoints and handlers for your application.
 Routers can be nested, providing flexibility when designing your REST API.

 ```
 // Application definition
 fn main() -> Result<(), ServerError> {
     ApplicationBuilder::<State>::new()
         ...
-        .add_routes(
+        .router(
             Router::new()
                 .add_route(Method::GET, "", base_path_controller)
                 .add_router(Router::base_path("/api").add_router(user_router()))